 8. Smoke smarter.

 The filters on cigarettes (made of plastic), can take up to 10 years to decompose.
 Not only are these off-putting to see outdoors and on beaches, but they also pose a danger to animals and young children.
 Switch to an electronic cigarette from blu, who can recycle your old one when you’re done with it, and when sending a product, will only use cardboard packaging. blu.com

 Life can be busy, but if you take a little time to research and prepare waste-free options, avoiding plastic on-the-go can be much easier than you think.
 Get to know the zero-waste shops in your local area, or those mainstream stores that are offering plastic-free produce.
 See our London picks here.

 10. Switch to reusable food wraps.

-One of the best ways to save money, avoid buying single-use plastic and be healthier all at once, is to bring your own meals in to work.
-Rather than using cling film (of which ‘more than 1.2 billion metres, equating to 745,000 miles of cling film is used by households across Britain every year – enough to go around the circumference of the world 30 times over’, according to beebeewraps.com), use a natural alternative that can be reused.
+One of the best ways to save money, avoid buying single-use plastic and eat healthy is to bring your own meals to work.
+Rather than using cling film (of which “more than 1.2 billion metres, equating to 745,000 miles of cling film is used by households across Britain every year – enough to go around the circumference of the world 30 times over”, according to beebeewraps.com), use a natural alternative which can be reused.
 The same thing can be said for makeup wipes – opt for washable pads instead.
 Bee’s Wrap Assorted 3-Pack, £16.50, thewisehouse.co.uk.

 More Sustainability Content: